 Online reputation management avoids using black hat SEO techniques.
 These tactics can ultimately damage your reputation by making it difficult to maintain a positive long term presence on search engine results.
-Ethical online reputation management never uses harmful tactics like buying reviews.
-In fact, we recommend reporting and removing fake Google reviews, especially if you paid for them.
+Ethical seo reputation management never uses harmful tactics like buying reviews.
+In fact, we recommend that you remove fake Google reviews whenever possible.

 The best online reputation management companies only use white hat SEO techniques to get results.
 What should you look for in a sustainable program?
 High-quality content.
 User-friendly website recommendations.
 Trustworthy and transparent inbound links.
 Positive online brand management.
 These SEO tactics will layer onto other strategies, including public relations, social media management, and review maintenance.

 Contact us to hear more about our reputation management services.

 What Online Reputation Management Does that SEO Doesn’t

 SEO is just one tool in the Google search reputation management arsenal.
 In addition to SEO, online reputation management ramps up content creation and marketing, public relations, social media cultivation and interaction, and review site maintenance.
 Online reputation management also regularly monitors online presence to ensure that results remain positive.

 Many of these actions ensure that search engine results remain positive.
 For example, you should remove Yelp reviews that are fake or inaccurate.
 Doing so will boost your Yelp star rating in Google search results.